Home

 SGI Southern Appalachian Grasslands Coordinator Zach Irick in SGI’s Leatherflower (Clematis) Research Garden at Austin Peay State Univeristy.
 The garden allows ex situ cultivation of more than 75 different accessions of leatherflowers from across the Southeast.
 Ongoing research on the genus by SGI staff and partners has already resulted in the description of several new species from southeastern grasslands, with several more to come.
 Photo by Theo Witsell.

 High-quality grassland remnant in a powerline corridor at Cumberland Trail State Park in Cumberland County, TN.
-This grassland flora represents the natural ground cover of open savannas found historically in this region of the Cumberland Pla
+This grassland flora represents the natural ground cover of open savannas found historically in this region of the Cumberland Plateau.
+To

 High-quality grassland remnant in a powerline corridor at Cumberland Trail State Park in Cumberland County, TN.
 This grassland flora represents the natural ground cover of open savannas found historically in this region of the Cumberland Plateau.
 Today, these natural communities are rare due to impacts from past land use and encroachment by closed forest in the absence of fire and native herbivores.
 Photo by Theo Witsell.